google/koladata/docs/overview.md

 ```

 **Items** are the elements of a DataSlice, and can be primitives (e.g. integers
-or strings), or more complex data structures (e.g. lists, dicts and objects).
+or strings), or more complex data structures (e.g. lists, dicts and entities).
 DataSlices without dimension are called DataItem which always has one item.

 ```py